NAIDOC Week 2025

 Lighting up Forgan Smith

-During NAIDOC Week, the Forgan Smith building will be lit on various nights in the colours of the Aboriginal and Torres Strait Islander flags.
+During NAIDOC Week, the Forgan Smith building was lit at night in the colours of the Aboriginal and Torres Strait Islander flags.

 Contact